Oncade/AstroHauler/Documents/Step1.md

 - Create a physics-based tether connecting player ship to salvage **(Done - Week 2, Arcade physics simulation implemented in Tether class)**
 - **(New)** Activate tether via key press ('t') when near salvage within a configurable range.
 - **(New)** Display a visual indicator around the player showing the maximum tether attachment range.
+- **(New)** Enhanced visual feedback for tether with stretch indicators and salvage highlighting.
+- **(New)** Proper momentum preservation when tether is disconnected (zero-drag space physics).
 - Implement realistic swing and momentum for tethered objects **(Partial - Week 2, Basic spring/damping forces added; full realism likely needs refinement/Matter.js)**
-- Visualize tether as a line with proper tension representation **(Done - Week 2, Line drawn via Graphics, tension not visually represented yet)**
+- Visualize tether as a line with proper tension representation **(Done - Week 2&3, Line drawn via Graphics with visual stretch indicators)**
 - Handle collision detection between tethered salvage and environment **(Partial - Week 2, Salvage collides with world/other salvage, explicit tether collision not implemented)**

 ### 3. Salvage Collection